netops2devops/cookiecutter-skeletor/README.md

 cookiecutter https://github.com/netops2devops/cookiecutter-skeletor.git
 ```

 This generates a project structure as shown below.
 A git repository is automatically initialized upon project creation.
-As per best practices `.envs` is created but already put under .gitignore
+As per best practices `.envs` dir is created to store environment vars but is already put under `.gitignore`
 ```
 ❯ tree -a mypkg
 mypkg